t-aggelos/tokiponedo/README.md

 ### (!)
 First things, the point of this is to see if you could use toki pona's simplicity as a base for a language that could evolve into an auxlang.

 We will introduce (and im sorry to say this), the alveolar tapped r which we will denote with r from now on.
-We will introduce plural pronouns to make speech less "vague" (we're attacking the core toki pona princinple but that's ok) We will introduce agglutination to make the language less ambiguous.
+We will introduce plural pronouns to make speech less "vague" (we're attacking the core toki pona principle but that's ok) We will introduce agglutination to make the language less ambiguous.
 Do a lot of relexification cause, and it could just be me, toki pona sounds ugly and has lots of l's and i's.

 While uncommon, it's technically "possible" to have vowel clusters in words; syllables could end in a vowel and start with another as the permissible rules allow the syllable structure (c)v(n).
-I will highlight for the first few words each syllable by seperating it with a "-" symbol.
+I will highlight for the first few words each syllable by separating it with a "-" symbol.

 ## Lexicon